Water

 Small Test - Apr 6 2017 (942K) water

-And now it has been another year and finally we had a pretty good rainstorm of about 5 inches of rain during the morning.
+Then a year later and finally we had a pretty good rainstorm of about 5 inches of rain during the morning.
 You can see the low spots in the pathways and why we need raised bed back there, the strawberry patch which I lowered, but now I see that was a bit too much too low and the berm being put to work.

 Path Low Spots - Jun 27 2018 (1568K) water